Homemade Salad Dressing

 Finally, if vinaigrettes are not your favourite salad dressings, creamy dressings can be made in much the same way using mayonnaise, sour cream, or yogurt as a base.

-Check out my salad dressing page for some samples.
+Check out my salad dressing page for more recipes.